alovajs/alovajs.github.io/tutorial/client/strategy/use-fetcher.md

 When you have the following needs:

-1. Preload the data that will be used in subsequent processes and store it in the cache, so that users no longer have to wait for the data loading process;
+1. Preload data that will be used later and store it in the cache, so users no longer wait for data to load;
-2. Conveniently implement cross-page data update (similar to global state), for example, modify an item in the todo list and then re-fetch the latest data, and the interface will be refreshed after the response.
+2. Easily update data across pages (like global state) — for example, edit an item in the todo list, then re-fetch the latest data and let the view refresh after the response.

-`useFetcher` is the hook used to implement the above scenario.
-The response data obtained through it cannot be received directly, but the data fetched through it will not only update the cache, but also update the corresponding state, thereby re-rendering the view.
+`useFetcher` is the hook for these scenarios.
+The response data it fetches cannot be read directly, but it updates both the cache and the matching state, which re-renders the view.

 ## Preload data